specterLabsHub/my-talk/apps/docs/docs/editor/blocks/logic/typebot-link.md

 ## Link to the current typebot

 You can also use this block to "clean" your flow of any long edges (connected arrows).
 For example, if you want the user to start the current bot again.
-Instead of connecting a gigantic arrow to the first group, you could add a "Link to typebot" block, choose "Current bot" and select the first group of your flow.
+Instead of connecting a gigantic arrow to the first group, you could add a "Link to MyTalk" block, choose "Current bot" and select the first group of your flow.